The University Call Center is available seven days a week to answer financial aid, bursar, and registrar questions:

 The Office of Student Financial Assistance is eager to assist you in finding a solution that is right for you.

-If the total amount of your award for the semester/term exceeds your tuition and institutional charges for the semester/term, you may receive a refund check or direct deposit for the excess funds from the Office of the University Bursar.
+Anticipating a Refund If the total amount of your award for the semester/term exceeds your tuition and institutional charges for the semester/term, you may receive a refund check or direct deposit for the excess funds from the Office of the University Bursar.
 To receive excess funds as a direct deposit to your checking account, please download the Direct Deposit Authorization and submit the completed form to the Office of the University Bursar as directed on the form.
 Please allow 10 business days for your refund to be issued.
 Students should make arrangements to pay for living expenses and any other applicable expenses before excess funds are issued.
+If charges are incurred on your NSU account after this refund is issued, you are expected to use the funds received in this refund to pay your account balance.

 Withdrawing from the University